harrystech/arthur-redshift-etl/log_processing/README.md

 show_log_examples
 ```

-It is not necesary to activate the virtual environment to run the scripts shown below.
+It is not necessary to activate the virtual environment to run the scripts shown below.

 ## Searching files locally